GladysAssistant/Gladys/.github/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## Before making a Pull Request

+Make sure you discussed with the team on [Gladys Community](https://community.gladysproject.com/) to ensure your pull request goes in the same direction as current developements 🙂

+Then, please create a card on our public [Trello](https://trello.com/b/41GdzyPx/gladys-developement) to indicate that you are currently working on this feature.
+It's always great to know what others are doing!

 ## All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase.